bxdoan/bxdoan/README.md

 <div align="center">

-> The world isn’t perfect.
-But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.
+> The question isn’t who is going to let me; it’s who is going to stop me.

-> — Roy Mustang —
+> — Ayn Rand —

 </div>